-A SWOT analysis is a way to identify the strengths, weaknesses, opportunities and threats inherent in your business, project or team.
-It’s a good way to start a strategy session as it opens up plenty of discussion and prompts you and your team to think creatively about the types of challenges facing the organization.
+A SWOT analysis is a way to identify the strengths, weaknesses, opportunities, and threats inherent in your business, project, or team.
+It’s a good way to start a strategy session as it opens up plenty of discussions and prompts you and your team to think creatively about the types of challenges facing the organization.

 You don’t need anything special to do a SWOT analysis.
 Mind mapping software helps when you come to present your results in a SWOT mind map, but you can equally note down your answers in the first instance on paper.
 You can work alone or with your team, or separately and then bring your individual ideas together to the group for further discussion.
 It’s a very flexible yet structured way of brainstorming.

 First, consider what you are SWOT-ing about.
 Is it the organization as a whole, a department, or a project?
 When you are ready to get started, work your way through the acronym like this.